Wandalen/wTools/module/core/strs_tools/benchmark/simd_implementation_summary.md

 The SIMD implementation provides a solid foundation for high-performance string operations in the wTools ecosystem.
 While small inputs show expected overhead, the infrastructure is in place to deliver significant speedups (3-6x) on the larger inputs typical in parsing applications.

-The backward-compatible design ensures seamless adoption, while the feature flag approach allows users to opt into SIMD optimizations as needed.
-This implementation successfully achieves the core goal of providing performance improvements without disrupting existing functionality.
+The backward-compatible design ensures seamless adoption, with SIMD optimizations now enabled by default for all users.
+Advanced users can still disable SIMD with `--no-default-features` if needed.
+This implementation successfully achieves the core goal of providing performance improvements without disrupting existing functionality, while making high-performance string operations accessible to all users out of the box.